need4swede/heimdall-sso/integrating_heimdall-sso_from_package.md

 ### 6.5 Dockerfile Optimization

-The existing Dockerfile already handles the Heimdall SSO package correctly:
+The Dockerfile has been updated to properly handle the Heimdall SSO package:

 ```dockerfile
 # Use Node.js 20 LTS as base image